Gores Family Allergy Center

 The main objective of connecting with your Nurse Coordinator is to provide a relaxed and informed experience with the goal of improving your child’s and family’s quality of life.

-We are delighted to announce CHLA’s third biannual Food Allergy Parent Workshop, hosted by the Division of Clinical Immunology and Allergy and the Gores Family Allergy Center.
-The primary topic will be Food Allergy and Eczema.
+We are delighted to announce CHLA’s fourth biannual Food Allergy Family Workshop, hosted by the Division of Clinical Immunology and Allergy and the Gores Family Allergy Center.
+We encourage children age 10 years and over to attend as this workshop will be oriented to the unique considerations of adolescence and young adulthood.

 Feeding Difficulties Parent Workshop